-The Arsenal midfielder scored one goal and set up another in Germany's 5-3 win over Sweden on Tuesday, having already played a key role in the 3-0 victory against Republic of Ireland that sealed qualification for World Cup 2014.
+Ozil scored one goal and set up another in Germany's 5-3 win over Sweden on Tuesday, having already played a key role in the 3-0 victory against Republic of Ireland that sealed qualification for the 2014 World Cup.

-Given that the playmaker has also made a sensational start to his Gunners career following his summer switch from Real Madrid, Zico believes that he should be in contention for the Ballon d'Or.
+Given the playmaker has also made a sensational start to his Gunners career following his summer switch from Real Madrid, Zico believes the 25-year-old should be in contention for the Fifa Ballon d'Or.

 "Ozil is a great player.
 He's the brain of the German national team," the Selecao legend was quoted as saying by Sport Bild.

 "I already get excited just by seeing him play.
 He has the ability to read the game and play a killer pass.